EMMA – providing multilingual access to European MOOCs

 Where’s the funding coming from?

-EMMA is funded in part under the CIP (Competitiveness and Innovation Programme) Framework Programme of the European Union with the rest of the funding necessary to make the platform operational coming from the partners themselves.
+EMMA has been funded under the CIP (Competitiveness and Innovation Programme) Framework Programme of the European Union.
+From 2019 to 2021 it enjoy of new funds from the ASSET Project (H2020 GA837854).